davidvip13838/AI_Mail_Reader/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:3000`
+2. **Register or Login**: Create a new account or login with existing credentials
-2. Click "Connect with Google" to authenticate with your Gmail account
+3. **Connect Gmail**: Click "Connect Gmail" to authenticate with your Gmail account
-3. Click "Fetch Unread Emails" to retrieve your unread emails
+4. **Fetch Emails**: Click "Fetch Unread Emails" to retrieve your unread emails
-4. Click "Generate Summary" to create an AI summary of your emails
+5. **Generate Summary**: Click "Generate Summary" to create an AI summary of your emails
-5. Click "Generate Audio" to convert the summary to speech
+6. **Generate Audio**: Click "Generate Audio" to convert the summary to speech
-6. Click "Download Audio File" to save the MP3 file to your device
+7. **Download**: Click "Download Audio File" to save the MP3 file to your device

 ## Project Structure

 ```
 AI_mail_reader/
 ├── backend/
+│   ├── models/
+│   │   └── User.js       # MongoDB User model
+│   ├── middleware/
+│   │   └── auth.js       # JWT authentication middleware
 │   ├── routes/
+│   │   ├── auth.js       # User authentication routes
 │   │   ├── gmail.js      # Gmail API integration
 │   │   ├── summarize.js  # OpenAI ChatGPT integration
 │   │   └── audio.js      # ElevenLabs TTS integration